ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 overall system implementation considerations to be able to achieve such detection.

-Option case 1 provides the weakest guarantees of hybrid identification, as there are no prescribed artifacts and therefore non-separability is not achieved.
+Case 1 provides the weakest guarantees of hybrid identification, as there are no prescribed artifacts and therefore non-separability is not achieved.
-However, as can be seen, this does not generically imply that every implementation using concatenation fails to achieve non-separability.
-Thus, it is advisable for implementors to provide transparency about artifact locations.
+However, as can be seen, this does not imply that every implementation using concatenation fails to achieve non-separability.
+Thus, it is advisable for implementors to be transparent about artifact locations.

-In further observation, in option cases 2 and 5 the artifacts lie within the message.
+In cases 2 and 5 the artifacts lie within the message.
 This is notable as the authenticity of the message relies on the validity of the signature, and the artifact location means that the signature in turn relies on the authentic content of the message (the artifact label).
 This creates a risk of circular dependency.
-Alternative approaches such as option cases 3 and 4 solve this circular dependancy by provisioning keys in a combined certificate.
+Alternative approaches such as cases 3 and 4 solve this circular dependency by provisioning keys in a combined certificate.

 Another observation from this comparison is that artifact locations may be similar among some approaches.
-For instance, option case 3 and option case 6 both contain artifacts in the certificate.
-Naturally these examples are high-level and further specification on concrete schemes in the categories are needed before prescribing specific non-separability guarantees to each, but this does indicate how there could be a strong similarity between such guarantees.
-Such comparisons all for a systematic decision process, where security is compared and identified and, if schemes are similar in the desired security goal, then decisions between schemes can be based on performance and implementation ease.
+For instance, case 3 and case 6 both contain artifacts in the certificate.
+Naturally these examples are high-level and further specification on concrete schemes in the categories are needed before prescribing non-separability guarantees to each, but this does indicate how there could be a strong similarity between such guarantees.
+Such comparisons allow for a systematic decision process, where security is compared and identified and, if schemes are similar in the desired security goal, then decisions between schemes can be based on performance and implementation ease.

 A final observation that this type of comparison provides is how various combiners may change the security analysis assumptions in a system.
-For instance, option cases 3, 4, 5, and 6 all push artifacts - and therefore the signature validity - into the certificate chain.
+For instance, cases 3, 4, 5, and 6 all push artifacts - and therefore the signature validity - into the certificate chain.
 Naturally the entire chain must then also use a similar combiner if a straightforward security argument is to be made.
-Other options cases, such as 8, 9, 10, and 11 put artifacts within the signature itself, meaning that these bear the closest resimblance to tranditional schemes where message authenticity is dependent on signature validity.
+Other cases, such as 8, 9, 10, and 11 put artifacts within the signature itself, meaning that these bear the closest resemblance to traditional schemes where message authenticity is dependent on signature validity.

 <!--